Update: ‘‘Engined’ Audi A6 to continue for another generation’ section updated.

 Citing an Audi spokeswoman, Der Spiegel reported in December 2021 that Audi’s Ingolstadt factory would begin manufacturing the Audi Q6 e-tron from 2023, and the “successor to the A6, the E6,” will join later.
 The report adds that the Audi Neckarsulm plant will also manufacture the E6, although in the second generation.

 Neckarsulm (plant) would be electrified, we are preparing the Audi vehicle family E6 and the successor generation.Dr.
-Herbert Diess, CEO, Volkswagen Group (Planning Round 70 announcement on 10 December 2021)
+Herbert Diess, former CEO, Volkswagen Group (Planning Round 70 announcement on 10 December 2021)

 Chinese model will be made locally

 FAW, Volkswagen Group’s local partner in China, has established a new entity called Audi FAW New Energy Company for manufacturing EVs in the country.
 The joint venture is presently constructing a new factory with over 150,000 units of annual manufacturing capacity in Changchun, the capital of Jilin province.
 Operations are expected to begin here by the end of 2024.
 The PPE-based Audi EVs will be made here.